justinhartman/complete-php7-ecom-website/README.md

 ### Installing

-All the installation instructions are contained in the [INSTALL.md](INSTALL.md) file.
-Follow these instructions and your website will be up and running in a few minutes.
+Follow the instructions below and your website will be up and running in a few minutes.

 #### Installing required packages